 CF Cards (Compact Flash Memory Cards)

-I personally think the SanDisk and the Lexar cards are the most reliable although KomputerBay for a bargain card has come a long way.
+I think the SanDisk and the Lexar cards are the most reliable although KomputerBay for a bargain card has come a long way.

 I recommend you see the complete Canon 5DS R memory card speed tests before buying any memory card.